HandsomeJeff/neo-python-workshop/part2_neopy.md

 First, download the `smart-contracts` folder and place it in the neo-python folder.

+If you are working with command line and ssh, first install svn: `sudo apt-get install subversion` Then, in your neo-python folder, run the command `svn checkout https://github.com/HandsomeJeff/neo-python-workshop/trunk/smart-contracts` to download the `smart-contracts` folder.

 ![smart contracts in neopy](assets/smartcontracts_in_neopy.png)

 We should have 5 files inside: